 Fort Builder Kit

-Quick story: there are knock off brands out there, but this is the best one.
-My parents had one of the off brand sets and threw it away after playing with this fort builder kit.
+Quick story: there are knock off brands out there, but this is the best one and it is not available on Amazon.
+My parents had a knock off set and threw it away after playing with the actual fort builder kit.
 It’s just so easy to use!

 Magna Doodle